 Have a shoulder to lean on

-Among caregivers who said they have high levels of emotional stress, roughly 40 percent admitted they wanted help to manage that stress, according to a 2016 report by the National Alliance for Caregiving.2 Consider seeking out help from a counselor, a support group, or a friend who has been a caregiver and understands what you’re going through.
+Caregivers often have high levels of emotional stress.2 Consider seeking out help from a counselor, a support group, or a friend who has been a caregiver and understands what you’re going through.
 A good place to start is the American Cancer Society, which can help you find support groups in your area.

 Although it’s not always possible to eat a home-cooked meal, plan ahead and do your best to eat plenty of fresh fruits and vegetables, lean protein, whole grains and healthy fats like nuts and olive oil to keep up your stamina, ward off anxiety, and lift your mood.
 According to the MD Anderson Cancer Center, a better diet can help improve your overall health.3

 Making time for exercise is one of the best things you can do to stay healthy and prevent caregiver burnout.
-You might not have the time for an hour at the gym, but try to fit in at least 30 minutes of exercise most days of the week.
-Whether it’s a walk in the park or a cardio class, the endorphin rush will make you feel better immediately.
+You might not have the time for an hour at the gym, but try to fit in at least 30 minutes of exercise most days of the week, such as a walk in the park or a cardio class.
+The endorphin rush may make you feel better.

 Without enough sleep, you’ll not only lack energy throughout the day, which could make caregiving even more challenging.
 Sleep can be hard to come by, especially if your loved one is awake throughout the night.
 If possible, try to take naps or find a home care aide through an agency who can provide care at night.

 In order to be the best caregiver for your loved one, you need to put on your oxygen mask first.
 If you don’t find ways to relax and decompress, stress can take a toll on your health.2